Elizabeth Pipko

 Elizabeth Pipko (born June 26, 1995) is an American author, model, media personality, and political operative.
-She is a first generation American, whose family came from the former Soviet Union.

-Career
+She is the national spokesperson for the Republican Party.

+Early life and education

+Elizabeth Pipko was born in New York City on June 26, 1995, to a family that emigrated from the former Soviet Union.
+She is the granddaughter of Soviet-born American artist Marc Klionsky on her mother's side and her father is Roman Pipko.
+She was a competitive figure skater until the age of fifteen when an ankle injury took her out of the sport.
+Pipko is Jewish and attended Rabbi Arthur Schneier's Park East Day School.

+Pipko is a cum laude graduate of the Harvard Extension School at Harvard University.
+She received her Master of Science degree at the University of Pennsylvania in May, 2023.

+Modeling career

-Pipko was signed to Wihemina Models at age 17.
+Pipko was signed to Wilhelmina Models at age 17.
 She has appeared in Maxim, Harper's Bazaar, Grazia, DT, Esquire, Contrast, and L’officiel, and in the early stages of her career she was often compared to Emily Ratajkowski, with many noting their similar appearances.
 In 2018, she appeared in the "Perfectly Imperfect" campaign for Vizcaya Swimwear, an anti-photoshop campaign promoting positive body image.

 Pipko has stated that her political work interfered in her modeling career.
 In an interview and spread in QP Magazine in 2019 she said “This is about showing young girls that they can do anything they want to do.
 From modeling to politics, and everything in between.”

-In December 2021, Elizabeth Pipko was featured on the cover of Harper's Bazaar Vietnam.
+In December 2021, Pipko was featured on the cover of Harper's Bazaar Vietnam.
+In October 2024, Pipko was featured on the cover of L'Officiel Argentina.